kbase/collections/design/sketch_matching.md

   * Experiment with batch sizes and concatenating the database in the parser script.
 IIRC, concatenation was somewhat expensive and may not be appropriate to run on the Permutter login node.
 OTOH maybe I'm wrong, it's been a while.
+    * Per Shane this is fast, which if so, means we could potentially sketch each genome individually and assemble them all in the parser script.
   * Note that the final product will get loaded into a Homology service namespace, not ArangoDB.
     * The namespace is probably something like `<collection ID>_<load_version>`

+## Decision

+23/05/09: Stress test the sketch and homology services (without ID mapping) and go from there.
+See how many distance measurements can be done in parallel without breaking things.
+Also test parallelism with `mash`, which would be a really easy change to make in the Homology service.